-The purpose of the I-30 PEL Alternative Screening Methodology (ASM) is to provide a decision-making framework to determine how well each of the developed alternatives meets the I-30 PEL purpose and need and the study goals.
+The purpose of the I-30 PEL Alternative Screening Methodology (ASM) is to provide a decision-making framework to determine how well each of the developed alternatives meets the I-30 PEL Purpose and Need and the Study Goals.
 The I-30 PEL Study will be used to develop and evaluate transportation alternatives using a tiered screening process to identify the alternatives that will best solve the transportation problems in the corridor.
-The recommendations identified in the PEL Study will be moved into subsequent stages of project development in accordance with planning guidelines established in Moving Ahead for Progress in the 21st Century (MAP-21) and in the Long-Range Metropolitan Transportation Plan (MTP) for the Central Arkansas Regional Transportation Study (CARTS), as described in the I-30 PEL Study Purpose and Need Report (Appendix A).
+The recommendations identified in the PEL Study will be moved into subsequent stages of project development in accordance with planning guidelines established in Moving Ahead for Progress in the 21st Century (MAP-21) and in the Long-Range Metropolitan Transportation Plan (MTP) for the Central Arkansas Regional Transportation Study (CARTS), as described in the I-30 PEL Study Purpose and Need Technical Report.

-The first step in the alternative screening process is the development of the Universe of Alternatives (Appendix D-1), which includes all possible solutions to the transportation problems in the I-30 PEL study area (Figure 1).
-The ASM will be used to evaluate the alternatives in a sequential process to narrow the results to a set of Preliminary Alternatives, then Reasonable Alternatives, and ultimately, to the PEL Recommendations for continued project development.
-The alternative development and screening evaluation is based upon the purpose and need (Table 1) and the study goals (Table 2) as referenced from the I-30 PEL Purpose and Need Report (Appendix A).
+The first step in the alternative screening process is the development of the Universe of

+Alternatives, which includes all possible solutions to the transportation problems in the Iproject development.
+The alternative development and screening evaluation is based upon the Purpose and Need (Table 1) and the Study Goals (Table 2) as referenced

+30 PEL study area (Figure 1).
+The ASM will be used to evaluate the alternatives in a sequential process to narrow the results to a set of Preliminary Alternatives, then

+Reasonable Alternatives, and ultimately, to the PEL Recommendations for continued